 It is well known that Michigan has some of the most beautiful autumn scenes in the country.
-A crisp Fall day on a Michigan train trip will generously treat you to a colorful fanfare of eggplant-purple, red, maroon, orange, yellow, and golden leaves that visually ignite the landscape.
+Taking a crisp Fall day one of many Michigan train trips will generously treat you to a colorful fanfare of eggplant-purple, red, maroon, orange, yellow, and golden leaves that visually ignite the landscape.
 One of the best ways to enjoy the fresh air and spend time this fall is to enjoy the peak autumn colors in Michigan with a relaxed train ride through the scenery.

 Explore these seven exciting Michigan fall train trips and make plans for your next adventure.